Crypto ETFs Draw Strong Inflows as Bitcoin Nears $1 Billion

 Summary

-Digital asset investment products recorded about $1.4 billion in net inflows last week, marking the strongest weekly total since January.
-Bitcoin-focused products attracted $1.116 billion, while Ethereum products added $328 million.
-Regional flows were led by the United States with $1.5 billion in inflows, while Switzerland registered $138 million in net outflows.
+CoinShares reported that digital asset investment products recorded about $1.4 billion in net inflows last week.
+Bitcoin products attracted $1.116 billion, while Ethereum products added $328 million.
+Regional flows were led by the United States with about $1.5 billion in inflows, while Switzerland posted $138 million in net outflows.
+The figures add broader market context to the previously reported $990 million in weekly net inflows into U.S. spot Bitcoin ETFs.

 Terms & Concepts

-• Inflows: Net money entering an investment product over a set period, used as a measure of investor demand.
+• Inflows: Net capital entering an investment product over a given period, often used to gauge investor demand.

-• Bitcoin: The largest cryptocurrency by market value and a common underlying asset for digital investment products.
+• Bitcoin: The largest cryptocurrency by market capitalization and a key asset tracked by many digital investment products.